sts10/recall/README.md

 ## Notes

-Currently, Recall only searches files with the .rb extension.
+Currently, Recall only searches files with the .rb or the .erb extensions.